alexander-marquardt/es_local_indexer/README.md

 The code is written in Python3 and is tested on Mac OSX.

-Elastic Local Indexer also relies on the following Python libraries:
+ES Local Indexer also relies on the following Python libraries:
 * [Elasticsearch python client](https://pypi.org/project/elasticsearch/) - For connecting to Elasticsearch.
 * [Beautiful soup](https://pypi.org/project/beautifulsoup4/) - For scraping html.
 * [Flask](https://pypi.org/project/Flask/) - Lightweight web application framework.